A visualization of the earth from space, showing the spread of call centers and communication from city to city.

 In addition, there’s a large number of available employees for call center jobs in other countries, making a large-scale call center operation possible and affordable with an offshore call center.

-On the other hand, offshore call center agents often do not speak English as their first language, meaning there can be linguistic or cultural barriers that can cause frustration for the customer.
+On the other hand, offshore agents often do not speak English as their first language, meaning there can be linguistic or cultural barriers that can cause frustration in offshore customer service customer.
 In addition, it often means call handle time is higher, due to language barriers.

 Is an offshore call center right for you?